-The State Aid and Financial Planning Service currently serves 648 school districts and all 37 BOCES.
-This is the highest number of districts served in the history of the service.
-In addition, the STAC and Special Education aid reporting service is supporting 25 school districts.
-Both services provide much needed support for school administrators as they navigate through the complexity of the school aid funding system.
+The State Aid and Financial Planning Service currently serves 648 school districts and 32 BOCES.
+The service continues to provide much needed technical support to school districts across the state.
+The increased use of teleconferencing technology allows the staff to provide updates and information in real time.
+In addition, the STAC and Special Education aid reporting service increased the number of participating districts by six and are now servicing 31 districts statewide.
+Both services provide much needed support for school administrators as they navigate through the complexity of school aid and the school business management system.